smartprocure/futil-js/README.md

 `regex -> string -> bool` Just like rambda test, creates a function to test a regex on a string.

 ### makeRegex
-`makeRegex -> options -> string -> regex` Just a curry implementation of RegExp construction.
+`makeRegex -> options -> string -> regex` Just a curried implementation of the RegExp construction.

 ### makeAndTest
 `makeAndTest -> options -> (string) -> ` makes and tests a RegExp with makeRegex and testRegex